• Selling Mineral Rights

 If you are like most people who inherit mineral rights , you have no idea where to start looking for information.

-You might have inherited your minerals from a relative that kept poor records or perhaps you didn’t even know you owned mineral interest until a landman contacted you, offering to lease your minerals.
+You might have inherited your minerals from a relative that kept poor records or perhaps you didn’t even know you owned mineral interest until a landman contacted you, wanting to lease your minerals.

 Even if you inherited your mineral from a well-organized relative, the topic may be new and unfamiliar to you.